jmf-nyu/miap_diglit/docs/passwd.md

 The `passwd` command allows a user to set or change their password.
 It also allows superusers to change passwords for any other users.
 The command has many options which are described below.

 ## Basic command structure
-For all descriptions below, the dollar sign indicates that BASH command prompt.
+For all descriptions below, the dollar sign indicates the BASH command prompt.

 $ `passwd [options] [userid]`